black-studio/black-studio-tinymce-widget/README.md

 **WPML**

-[WPML](https://wpml.org) is the leading commercial plugin for WordPress multi-lanaguage sites.
+[WPML](https://wpml.org) is the leading commercial plugin for WordPress multi-language sites.
-If you're using WPML, we recommend to install also the 3rd party [WPML Widgets](https://wordpress.org/plugins/wpml-widgets/) plugin, which will allow you to create widgets and assign them to specific languages, keeping th ability to work with visual editor.
+If you're using WPML, we recommend to install also the 3rd party [WPML Widgets](https://wordpress.org/plugins/wpml-widgets/) plugin, which will allow you to create widgets and assign them to specific languages, keeping th ability to work with the visual editor.
 Alternatively you may use the WPML String Translation plugin, provided by the WPML team.
 In this case, you'll have to create the widgets in the widgets admin panel, using the Visual Editor provided by the Black Studio TinyMCE Widget plugin, and then go to WPML => String Translation and translate title and body of widgets.
 If you installed WPML after the creation of the widgets, just re-save them and they will appear on the String Translation list.
 Unfortunately the WPML String Translation interface has no Visual Editor, that's why we no longer recommend this method.
-If you were using WPML String Translation, we recommend to switch to WPML widgets and remove the entries in WPML String Translation list after you moved them to be real widgets.
+If you were using WPML String Translation, we recommend to switch to WPML Widgets and remove the entries in WPML String Translation list after you moved them to be real widgets.

 **Polylang**